YondernautsGames/NeoFPS_EmeraldAI/README.md

 4. Remove the **EmeraldAIPlayerDamage.cs** script located in **Emerald AI/Scripts/Components** to fix the duplicate script error (you want to use the NeoFPS script)

 ## Integration
+This integration only requires that you modify the AI characters, and replace the player damage script as mentioned above to work.
+The NeoFPS characters and weapons do not need any modifications to work once the AI have been correctly set up.

 The following are the important assets in this repo that enable NeoFPS and Emerald AI to work side by side.

 #### MonoBehaviours
 There is a new custom **EmeraldAIPlayerDamage.cs** in **NeoFPS_EmeraldAI/Scripts** which replaces the one in **Emerald AI/Scripts/Player**.
 This is a simple behaviour that Emerald AI characters add to any targets they attack in order to communicate AI to player damage.
 This script applies player damage as well as providing information about the damage source to the NeoFPS character, and triggering hit effects such as camera knock.
+You can add this to the NeoFPS player character if you want, but it will be added automatically when you are first attacked if not.

 The script **NeoFpsEmeraldAI_DamageHandler.cs** located in **NeoFPS_EmeraldAI/Scripts** is a NeoFPS damage handler which passes damage to the Emerald AI character as well as letting the character know the damage source.
 This must be added to all Emerald AI characters so the player can damage them.

 The script **NeoFpsEmeraldAI_AsyncLoadFixer.cs** is required for Emerald AI to work with async scene loading.
 This should be present in every scene and the easiest way is by adding it to any Emerald AI characters.

 #### Demo Scene
 The demo scene is a modified version of Emerald AI's **Playable Demo** scene.
-The character prefabs have been replaced with new ones as described below, and the player character has been replaced by a NeoFPS test setup spawner which spawns the standard NeoFPS demo character.
+The character prefabs have been replaced with new ones as described below, and the Emerald AI demo player character has been replaced by a NeoFPS spawner which spawns the standard NeoFPS demo character.

 #### Prefabs
 The three character prefabs from the original Emerald AI **Playable Demo** have been replaced with duplicates set up to work with NeoFPS.
 For reference (this does not need repeating for the demo), this involved the following changes: